Decurity/semgrep-smart-contracts/README.md

 Rule ID | Description
 --- | ---
-use-abi-encodecall-when-possible | To guarantee type and typo safety, it would be highly recommended to use abi.encodeCall.
+use-abi-encodecall-instead-of-encodewithselector | To guarantee arguments type safety it is recommended to use abi.encodeCall instead of abi.encodeWithSelector.